MykalMachon/oura-mcp/README.md

-# oura-mcp
+# Oura MCP

-let your LLMs chat about your oura health data
+Let your LLMs chat about your Oura Ring's health data via an MCP server